yonkeltron/scosugbot/README.md

 dependencies:

 * Cinch framework
-* CouchDB
+* MongoDB
-* CouchREST
+* Mongoid
 * JSON (the gem)
 * Rake
 * RSpec (for tests)
 * Fortune (install from package manager)

-You can install CouchDB using your system's package manager or by following the [instructions on the CouchDB wiki](http://wiki.apache.org/couchdb/Installation).
+You can install MongoDB using your system's package manager or by following the [instructions on the MongoDB site](http://www.mongodb.org/display/DOCS/Quickstart).
 As for the rest, you can install the required gems with this command (assumes you have rubygems):

-`gem install cinch couchrest json rake rspec`
+`gem install cinch mongoid bson_ext json rake rspec`

 # Language
 Right now, scosug has some foul language in its vocabulary.
 Enjoy.

 # ToDos
-* Actually implement stable CouchDB support
+* Actually implement stable MongoDB support